andrewmcdan/Survival-Guide/book/part-04-shelter-fire-and-thermal-management/01-site-selection-and-microclimates.md

 Examples
 - Shoulder‑season storm: Bench 20 m above creek, lee of low ridge, no overhead hazards; pitch low A‑frame, dig shallow trench to shed runoff.
 - Hot urban blackout: Interior hallway room with door; block light leaks, open window only on the shaded side at night, create cross‑breeze with a fan if power exists.

+📝 Note: Near water, insect pressure can be intense.
+In bug seasons, camp 50–100 m off water with slight breeze exposure and use head nets/repellent as needed to balance drainage with comfort.

 ---